ShoshBeer/talking-circles/public/to-do.md

 ### General

- - Add more languages (and language selector)
+ - Add more languages supported by Educalingo
-   - Perhaps Spanish to start because wordmuse API already supports it
+ - Add languages supported by wordfreq but not Educalingo
  - Set maximum time for card before it's added to miss and new word is rolled
  - Minimize navbar to hamburger menu at smaller widths
  - Roll new word when navigating to Play instead of starting on 'Example'